-Utility marketing is the process of communicating the value or usefulness of a product to a consumer.
-Many times during product design itself, utility is involved so that the customer is himself convinced to buy the product.
-It is the situation where a marketer tries to convince a consumer that the product they are exchanging their money for will provide them with the maximum satisfaction.
+Utility marketing is a marketing strategy of communicating the value or usefulness of a product to a consumer in a way to convert them to purchase.
+Many times during product design itself, utility is involved so that the customer is convinced to buy the product.
+It is a situation where a marketer tries to convince a consumer that the product they are exchanging their money for will provide them with maximum satisfaction.

 1) Form Utility